-MTSA expects that all graduate -level coursework should result in a minimum earned final course grade of "B".
-The first final course grade earned below 80% will require a scheduled meeting with the Program Administrator to discuss the student's performance.
-A final course grade of "C" will also lead to an automatic academic probation and an invitation to appear before the Progressions Committee.
-The second earned final course grade of "C" will result in dismissal from the program.
+MTSA expects that all graduate level coursework should result in a minimum earned grade of "B".
+The first earned grade between 70-79% (C) will require a scheduled meeting with the Program Administrator to discuss the student's performance.
+A grade of "C" will also lead to an automatic academic probation.
+The second earned "C" in a course will result in dismissal from the program.